Know Your Space: Inlier and Outlier Construction for Calibrating Medical OOD Detectors: Dataset Descriptions

-For the high resolution image benchmarks (ISIC$2019$ and NCT (Colorectal)), the following datasets are used to evaluate OOD detection under modality (M: ID) and semantic shifts (S: ID):- (i)~\underline{Camelyon-$17$ (WILDS)}(M: ISIC,S: NCT) is a histopathology dataset of tumor and non-tumor breast cells with approximately $450$K images curated from five different medical centers.
-We randomly sample $3000$ examples from the dataset for OOD detection; (ii)~\underline{Knee} (M: ISIC,M: NCT) Osteoarthritis severity grading dataset contains X-ray images of knee joints with examples corresponding to arthritis progression.
-We use $825$ examples chosen randomly from the dataset for evaluation; (iii)~\underline{CXR} (M: ISIC,M: NCT)\footnote{\url{https://github.com/cxr-eye-gaze/eye-gaze-dataset}} is a chest X-ray dataset curated from the MIMIC-CXR database containing $1,083$ samples corresponding to disease states namely normal, pneumonia and congestive heart failure and (iv)~\underline{Retina} (M: ISIC,M: NCT) is a subset of $1500$ randomly chosen retinal images with different disease progressions from the Diabetic Retinopathy detection benchmark from Kaggle\footnote{\url{https://www.kaggle.com/competitions/diabetic-retinopathy-detection/data}}; (v)~\underline{Clin Skin} (S: ISIC)(Pacheco \textit{et al.})contains $723$ images of healthy skin; (vi) ~\underline{Derm-Skin} (S: ISIC)(Pacheco \textit{et al.}) consists of $1565$ dermoscopy skin images obtained by randomly cropping patches in the ISIC$2019$ database; (vii)~\underline{NCT $7$K} (S: NCT)(Pacheco \textit{et al.}) contains $1350$ histopathology images of colorectal adenocarcinoma with no overlap with NCT.
+\textbf{ISIC 2019 and NCT Datasets.} For these two benchmarks, the following datasets were used to evaluate OOD detection performance.
+For each OOD dataset, we highlight if its a modality shift (M) or a semantic shift/novel class (S) along with the corresponding ID dataset (ISIC or NCT) with which the model was trained:- (i)~\underline{Camelyon-$17$ (WILDS)}~\cite{bandi2018detection}(M:ISIC, S: NCT) is a histopathology dataset of tumor and non-tumor breast cells with approximately $450$K images curated from five different medical centers.
+We randomly sample $3000$ examples from the dataset for OOD detection; (ii)~\underline{Knee} (M: ISIC, M: NCT) Osteoarthritis severity grading dataset contains X-ray images of knee joints with examples corresponding to arthritis progression.
+We used $825$ examples chosen randomly from the dataset for evaluation; (iii)~\underline{CXR} (M: ISIC, M: NCT)\footnote{\url{https://github.com/cxr-eye-gaze/eye-gaze-dataset}} is a chest X-ray dataset curated from the MIMIC-CXR database containing $1,083$ samples corresponding to disease states namely normal, pneumonia and congestive heart failure and (iv)~\underline{Retina} (M: ISIC, M: NCT) is a set of $1500$ randomly chosen retinal images with different disease progressions from the Diabetic Retinopathy detection benchmark from Kaggle\footnote{\url{https://www.kaggle.com/competitions/diabetic-retinopathy-detection/data}}; (v)~\underline{Clin Skin} (S: ISIC) contains $723$ images of healthy skin~\cite{pacheco2020out}; (vi) ~\underline{Derm-Skin} (S: ISIC) consists of $1565$ dermoscopy skin images obtained by randomly cropping patches in the ISIC$2019$ database~\cite{pacheco2020out}; (vii)~\underline{NCT $7$K} (S: NCT) contains $1350$ histopathology images of colorectal adenocarcinoma with no overlap with NCT~\cite{pacheco2020out}.
 In addition, we use $2000$ randomly chosen examples from ISIC as a source of modality shift for the detector trained on NCT and vice-versa.
-Moreover, novel classes unseen while training are also used to evaluate detection under semantic shifts.
+Moreover, in both cases, novel classes unseen while training are also used to evaluate detection under semantic shifts.